willofdaedalus/yyt/README.md

 This project was created as a way for me to get acquainted with a programming language as this project covers a lot of
 areas in programming languages including file systems, File IO, a programming language's standard library and so on.

-There will be multiple implementations of the program in different languages
-as I explore said language.
-The following languages have so far being implemented

-* C

 # How to use?
 `yyt add <file1> <file2> ...` adds specific file(s) to the buffer without affecting the original files
 `yyt ls` lists all files currently in the buffer